An Ultimate Grand Canyon Tours Guide for 2021

 1. Introduction to the Grand Canyon

 If you’re considering a trip to the Grand Canyon, you may be looking for more information about the park.
-Depending on which area you want to visit and what time of year you plan to make your trip, here’s what you need to know:
+Depending on which area you want to visit and what time of year you plan to make your trip, here’s what you need to know.

-When Did the Grand Canyon Become a National Park?
+When did the Grand Canyon become a National Park?

-In the late 1860s, John Wesley Powell, who was a US soldier and explorer, produced more information on the canyon’s geography.
+In the late 1860s, John Wesley Powell, who was a U.S. soldier and explorer, produced more information on the canyon’s geography.
 The first time the government intervened was in the late 1890s when the area was declared a national reserve by President Benjamin Harris.
-On February 26, 1919, congress passed the act that made the landmass a national park.
+On February 26, 1919, Congress passed the act that made the landmass a national park.
 President Woodrow Wilson signed the official proclamation giving the status of the Grand Canyon National Park.

-How Was the Grand Canyon Formed?
+How was the Grand Canyon formed?

 The Colorado River cut through layers of rock in the southwestern terrain over millions of years, forming a deep canyon.
 The canyon walls feature beautiful ribbons of rock that bring spectators from all over the world.

-Grand Canyon Location
+Grand Canyon location

 The Grand Canyon is located in the northern region of the state of Arizona, northwest of Flagstaff.
 The canyon is more than 275 miles long from the North Rim to the South Rim, and 18 miles wide in some areas.
 Additionally, it ranges from 5,000 to 6,000 feet deep, making it one of the most massive canyons in the world.